officelifehq/docs/docs/documentation/installation.md

 ## Cron and queue

-OfficeLife is a Laravel-based application, and requires a cron to run, and eventually a queue worker.
+OfficeLife is a Laravel-based application, and requires a cron to run, and possibly a queue worker if you can.

 ### Cron
 The cron is a job that run at regular intervals, ideally every minutes.